 Excessive sodium in irrigation water relative to calcium and magnesium can adversely affect soil structure and reduce the rate at which water moves into and through the soil.
-Problems of soil permeability increase when SAR approaches 10.
-(Australian Water Quality Guidelines for Fresh and Marine Waters p5-5)
+Problems of soil permeability increase when SAR approaches 10 ((NWQMS - Australian Water Quality Guidelines for Fresh and Marine Waters, p 5-5).

-Where possible application of wool scouring effluent to land with an SAR greater than 10 should be avoided to minimise the risk of soil waterlogging and destabilising soil structure.
+Where possible, application to land of tannery effluent with an SAR greater than 10 should be avoided to minimise the risk of soil waterlogging and destabilising soil structure.
 The SAR can be expressed as: